Crossroad in Life – A Journey Back To Health!

 As the days went by, my weight steadily decreased with an appetite to match.
 So from a healthy weight of 130 lbs, I dwindled to an emaciated 100 lbs. within a 3-4 week period (I’m 5’4’’ in case you’re wondering.)
 Even my favorite foods had no appeal.
 To make matters worse, my right lower leg would “give out”, which made walking more and more difficult.
 I now started to have periods of tremors in my legs as well.
 And my occasional “double vision” became more frequent.
 The devastating diagnosis of multiple sclerosis was starting to hit home.

 I searched for other causes for my “signs”, which I’ll now call symptoms, and literally, hundreds presented.
 Including something I found extremely interesting,

 “Because no single test is totally reliable in identifying MS (including an MRI), and a variety of conditions can mimic the disease, diagnosis depends on clinical features supplemented by the findings of certain studies.”

-Well, at that moment, I wondered if my multiple sclerosis diagnosis, and other autoimmune conditions for that matter, could possibly be the manifestation of one of many other possible of causes that medical profession simply doesn’t bother to explore.
+Well, at that moment, I wondered if my multiple sclerosis diagnoses, and other autoimmune conditions for that matter, could possibly be the manifestation of one of many other possibilities of causes that medical profession simply doesn’t bother to explore.
 After all Multiple Sclerosis is an idiopathic disease, meaning ‘of no known cause’.

 If many things can cause the same symptoms, then no one treatment can be given under the umbrella term of MS – or any other health care conditions.
 No wonder the medical profession doesn’t like the word “cure”.